econdepe/capturetheether/README.md

 2. The solutions might be helpful for someone who's starting in the world of Ethereum smart contracts, like I am at the moment.

 I will use just Remix and Metamask to solve the challenges, so you need to know what those two do.
-If you don't know, don't worry.
+If you don't, no need to worry.
 You can read about them, test them quickly, and come back in a few hours.
 I will use Solidity (the smart contracts at capturetheether are written in Solidity), and if you can understand the examples in the section 'Solidity by Example' from https://solidity.readthedocs.io you're good to go.
 Of course we will need more than that